pay-k/nestjs-winston/README.md

 npm install --save @payk/nestjs-winston
 ```

+## What does it do?
+This package not only wraps winston into a Nest Module like other packages, it also creates a <b>Nest LoggerService</b>, so you can keep using the default NestJS logger, which enjoying winston.
+But that's not all, it also takes those great things from the NestJS Logger.
+It adds the context into the winston meta (so it can later be search and indexed in your <b>ELK/Datadog</b>).

+Another great feature is the <b>winston formatter</b> add to the class that in local mode allows easy and readable logs to the console.

 ## Quick Start

 Import `WinstonModule` and use the `forRoot()` method to configure it.
 This method accepts the same options object as [`createLogger()`](https://github.com/winstonjs/winston#usage) function from the winston package: